OpenPeeDeeP/depguard/README.md

 }
 ```

-- `type` can be either `whitelist` or `blacklist`.
+- `type` can be either `allowlist` or `denylist`.
 This check is case insensitive.
-  If not specified the default is `blacklist`.
+  If not specified the default is `denylist`.
+The values `whitelist` and `blacklist`
+  are also accepted for backwards compatibility.
 - `packages` is a list of packages for the list type specified.
 - `packageErrorMessages` is a mapping from packages to the error message to display
 - `inTests` is a list of packages allowed/disallowed only in test files.
-- Set `includeGoStdLib` (`includeGoRoot` for backwards compatability) to true if you want to check the list against standard lib.
+- Set `includeGoStdLib` (`includeGoRoot` for backwards compatibility) to true if you want to check the list against standard lib.
   If not specified the default is false.

 ## Gometalinter